aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

-# Module02-Unit 7 Create a Virtual WAN by using Azure Portal
+# Module 02-Unit 7 Create a Virtual WAN by using Azure Portal

 In this exercise, you will create a Virtual WAN for Contoso.